 You can book any available award night through the IHG website.
 IHG advertises that there are no blackout dates on award nights, but in my personal experience this isn’t always the case.

 IHG has announced plans to introduce variable pricing for award nights and since then the most expensive award nights have gone up to 100,000 points per night.
-However, right now only a few hotels are actually charging that much.
+However, right now only a small handful of hotels located outside the U.S. are actually charging that much.
 Almost all locations cost 10,000-70,000 points.

 You can also stretch your points by booking Points & Cash nights.
 But if you want to go this route, be sure to compare the cash price of the hotel to the Points & Cash rate to make sure you’re getting a good deal for your points.

 The unofficial IHG award chart starts at 10,000 IHG points for a free night at the lowest category hotels and up to 100,000 IHG points for a top-tier property.
-You could use the bonus to splurge on a free night at the InterContinental Bora Bora Resort Thalasso Spa, which can easily cost $1,000+ per night, or you can get multiple free nights in France at the Holiday Inn Lyon-Vaise, which can cost $100+ a night during peak season.
+You could use the bonus to splurge on a couple free nights at the InterContinental Le Moana Bora Bora, which can easily cost $650+ per night or you can get multiple free nights in France at the Holiday Inn Lyon-Vaise, which can cost $100+ a night during peak season.
 No matter what your travel style is, you can receive great value from this bonus.

 Is the annual fee worth it?

 Don’t let the 40,000 IHG point limit bother you, because there are plenty of great IHG hotels that are within this limit.
-I stayed at the InterContinental Hotel Saigon, which is a 5-star hotel in downtown Ho Chi Minh City, Vietnam for free with an annual free night certificate (it normally costs 40,000 IHG points per night).
+I stayed at the InterContinental Hotel Saigon, which is a five-star hotel in downtown Ho Chi Minh City, Vietnam, complimentary with an anniversary reward night certificate (it normally costs 40,000 IHG points per night).

 Also, just for keeping this card open you will earn automatic Platinum IHG status.
 There is no minimum spending to achieve this perk.

-Also, you are not eligible for this card if you currently have it or you have earned the bonus on it in the past 24 months.
+You are not eligible for this card if you currently have it or you have earned the bonus on it in the past 24 months.
 But if you have the old Chase IHG Rewards Club Select card (no longer open to new applicants), you can still qualify for the Chase IHG Premier card because it is considered a different product.
-And both card’s come with a annual free night certificate valid at hotels costing up to 40,000 points per night.
+And both card’s come with an anniversary reward night certificate valid at hotels costing up to 40,000 points per night.

 The current offer for the Chase IHG Premier card is a great opportunity to stock up on IHG points.
-Once you’re approved for the card, you can earn 80,000 IHG points after meeting minimum spending requirements.
-That’s more than enough points for a free night at an expensive resort.
-Or you could use those points to cover your hotel stay for a week or more of vacation at the cheapest IHG hotels.
+Once you’re approved for the card, you can earn 140,000 IHG points after meeting minimum spending requirements.
+That’s more than enough points for a complimentary night at an expensive resort.
+Or you could use those points to cover your hotel stay for a week or more of vacation at cheaper IHG hotels.

-The card has an $89 annual fee, but with perks like the Global Entry or TSA PreCheck application fee reimbursement, fourth award night free benefit and the annual free night certificate, it’s worth keeping year after year.
+The card has an $89 annual fee, but with perks like the Global Entry or TSA PreCheck application fee reimbursement, anniversary reward night certificate and reward night when you redeem points for any stay of four or more nights, it’s worth keeping year after year.

 Apply here for the Chase IHG Premier credit card.